YoussefSamy21/Web_Test_Automation_Framework/README.md

 The key benefit of this structure is **decoupling your business logic (test scenarios and page interactions)** from the **underlying automation engine (Selenium)**.

-If you ever decide to migrate to another automation tool (e.g., Playwright, Cypress), only the `SeleniumActions` layer will need to be replaced — leaving your POMs and tests **completely untouched**.
+If you ever decide to migrate to another automation tool (e.g., Playwright, Cypress), only the `Actions` layer (`SeleniumBrowserActions` and `SeleniumWebUIActions`) will need to be replaced
+ — leaving your POMs and tests **completely untouched**.

 This ensures less code refactor, reusability and easier testing and maintenance.

+---

+## 🚀 Future Improvements

+- Integrate advanced reporting (Allure or ExtentReports)
+- Enable external test data sources (Excel, JSON, etc.)
+- Add CI/CD integration (e.g., GitHub Actions, Jenkins)
+- Improve logging and error tracking
+- Add support for cross-browser and mobile testing